Arkhouse and Brigade up Macy's takeover offer to $6.6 billion following rejection of previous deal

 Macy's on Sunday confirmed that it had received the “revised, unsolicited, non-binding” proposal.
 The New York-based company said that its board would carefully review the offer, and that it did not intend to comment further until the evaluation was complete.

 Last month, Arkhouse moved to nominate nine people for Macy’s board.
-At the time, Macy’s said it had been seeking additional financing information — but that Arkhouse instead sent a letter requesting that the company extend its director nomination window by 10 days.
+Macy’s at the time said it had been seeking additional financing information — but that Arkhouse instead sent a letter requesting that the company extend its director nomination window by 10 days.

+Arkhouse, meanwhile, said it had provided additional financing details and that the firm requested the deadline extension in hopes of continuing to engage privately.
+Since that request was rejected, Arkhouse added, the firm nominated directors.

 On Tuesday, Macy's announced it would close 150 namesake stores over the next three years including 50 by year-end after posting a fourth-quarter loss and declining sales.
 As part of restructuring efforts, the department store chain also said it would upgrade its remaining 350 stores.